-HON 3901 DEPARTMENT/MULTI-DEPARTMENT HONORS COURSES with TRAVEL STUDY
+HON 3901 DEPARTMENT/MULTI-DEPARTMENT HONORS COURSES w/ Travel Study

 Seminars on selected topics embracing various disciplines; open to sophomores, juniors, and seniors in the Honors Program.
 Topics are announced at registration, and a trip to a relevant location is a requirement for the course.
 Prerequisite: permission of the Honors Director.